jnsougata/disfix/README.md

 # app_util
-A module to integrate Slash Commands into your bot written in *discord.py 2.0*
+A module to integrate Application Commands into your bot written with *discord.py 2.0*

 ### Installation:
 Before working with it, you need to install the core dependency - **discord.py(2.0)**